Column Chooser field definitions

 ![]() |

-To learn how to control whether software approval and installation are manual, are automatic, or do not require management, refer to Managed Applications in Software Management policy.
+To learn how to control whether software approval and installation are manual, are automatic, or do not require management, refer to Software or Advanced Software in Software Management policy.
 The Software Management summary list provides data on Managed software compliance at the global and site levels.
 Refer to Software Management summary list and Column Chooser - Software Management. |

 Status |